OutfitGen

 Methodology Notes

-All testing was performed between May 5 and May 9, 2026 on the same source photos to keep comparisons fair.
+Original testing was performed between May 5 and May 9, 2026 on the same source photos to keep comparisons fair.
+On June 5, 2026, we added Photoroom for the product-photo workflow.
+On June 10, 2026, we re-verified pricing and free-tier limits for OutfitGen, Adobe Express, Photoroom, remove.bg, Krea, Adobe Firefly, Snapseed, and Remini.
 We used each tool's web interface unless mobile-only (Snapseed, Remini), in which case we used the iOS app on iPhone 14 Pro.
 Generation times include round-trip from prompt submit to result render and may vary with network conditions and provider load.
 Identity preservation scores were assigned by visual comparison against the source photo by two raters and averaged.

 Where OutfitGen ranks first in a category, that reflects test results, not bias.
 Where OutfitGen does not rank first (cutouts, style transfer, mobile-only retouching), we recommend the better tool for that specific job.
 The goal of this comparison is to help you pick the right tool, not to push you toward ours.